alexbypa/Csharp.Essentials.Extensions/README.md

 configured sinks, their write levels, and any sink-loading issues:

 > ![Dashboard](https://github.com/alexbypa/CSharp.Essentials/blob/main/CSharpEssentials.LoggerHelper/img/Dashboard.png)
+The advanced features for **AI-powered querying and macros** (`RAG Answer Query`, `Correlate Trace`, etc.) are not part of the base dashboard but are exposed as separate API endpoints upon integration of the `CSharpEssentials.LoggerHelper.AI` package.

+For detailed documentation on how to use and query logs via the AI functions, please refer to the **dedicated AI integration section** within this document.

+---

 ## 🚀 Extending LogEvent Properties from Your Project<a id='customprop'></a>   [🔝](#table-of-contents)